-After knee replacement surgery, you can expect to experience a moderate level of pain.
+After hip replacement surgery, you can expect to experience a moderate level of pain.
 This is normal.
 The nursing team will routinely come to you four times a day; these are called medication rounds.
 If you need additional pain relief in between these times, please ask a member of staff.
 It is important to remember though, that medication is not the only way to relieve pain.

-After knee replacement surgery, the nursing and physiotherapy team will encourage you to move your new joint.
+After hip replacement surgery, the nursing and physiotherapy team will encourage you to move your new joint.
 This is because movement reduces stiffness and breaks the pain cycle.
-They will also assess you for ice therapy.
-Ice therapy helps to reduce pain, swelling and inflammation and improves range of movement.
-This can be provided using a simple bag of ice on the knee or a special machine called cryocuff.
-Your physiotherapist will discuss this with you after your operation.
 Distraction techniques are another effective way to manage your pain after surgery.
 For example, talking with other patients, reading, listening to music, or doing puzzles.